First Mercantile Trust Co. Decreases Holdings in Adobe Inc. (NASDAQ:ADBE)

 In other news, EVP Abhay Parasnis sold 4,000 shares of the business’s stock in a transaction on Monday, June 14th.
 The stock was sold at an average price of $549.00, for a total value of $2,196,000.00.
 Following the completion of the transaction, the executive vice president now owns 36,455 shares in the company, valued at $20,013,795.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, EVP Gloria Chen sold 42 shares of the business’s stock in a transaction on Wednesday, August 25th.
 The stock was sold at an average price of $659.63, for a total value of $27,704.46.
 Following the completion of the transaction, the executive vice president now owns 11,831 shares of the company’s stock, valued at approximately $7,804,082.53.
 The disclosure for this sale can be found here.
 Insiders sold 17,363 shares of company stock worth $9,907,611 over the last three months.
 Corporate insiders own 0.23% of the company’s stock.

-Adobe (NASDAQ:ADBE) last released its earnings results on Wednesday, June 16th.
-The software company reported $3.03 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.81 by $0.22.
+Adobe (NASDAQ:ADBE) last released its quarterly earnings results on Wednesday, June 16th.
+The software company reported $3.03 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.81 by $0.22.
 Adobe had a return on equity of 35.94% and a net margin of 38.79%.
-The business had revenue of $3.84 billion for the quarter, compared to the consensus estimate of $3.73 billion.
+The company had revenue of $3.84 billion for the quarter, compared to analyst estimates of $3.73 billion.
 During the same period in the previous year, the company posted $2.45 earnings per share.
-The company’s revenue for the quarter was up 22.7% compared to the same quarter last year.
+The firm’s revenue was up 22.7% on a year-over-year basis.
 On average, research analysts anticipate that Adobe Inc. will post 10.28 earnings per share for the current year.

 A number of equities analysts recently weighed in on ADBE shares.
-Robert W. Baird reissued a “buy” rating on shares of Adobe in a report on Sunday, June 20th.
-Oppenheimer lifted their price target on Adobe from $550.00 to $600.00 and gave the stock an “outperform” rating in a research note on Friday, June 18th.
-They noted that the move was a valuation call.
-Bank of America lifted their price target on Adobe from $570.00 to $640.00 and gave the stock a “buy” rating in a research note on Friday, June 18th.
-Guggenheim reaffirmed a “hold” rating on shares of Adobe in a research note on Sunday, June 20th.
-Finally, Stifel Nicolaus lifted their price target on Adobe from $675.00 to $725.00 and gave the stock a “buy” rating in a research note on Tuesday.
+Citigroup raised their price objective on Adobe from $523.00 to $575.00 and gave the company a “neutral” rating in a report on Friday, June 18th.
+Jefferies Financial Group lifted their price target on Adobe from $560.00 to $630.00 and gave the stock a “buy” rating in a research note on Monday, June 14th.
+Stifel Nicolaus lifted their price target on Adobe from $675.00 to $725.00 and gave the stock a “buy” rating in a research note on Tuesday.
+Morgan Stanley lifted their price target on Adobe from $575.00 to $610.00 and gave the stock an “overweight” rating in a research note on Friday, June 18th.
+Finally, Royal Bank of Canada lifted their price target on Adobe from $575.00 to $650.00 and gave the stock an “outperform” rating in a research note on Friday, June 18th.
 Five analysts have rated the stock with a hold rating and twenty-three have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $617.69.

 Adobe Company Profile